Captain63/react-rock-paper-scissors/README.md

 - [Screenshots](#screenshots)

 ## Project Overview
 Rock paper scissors client-side application built using React, Bootstrap, and JS.
 This app uses state hooks to track variables around the game, including human and computer selections, countdown, and score.
+The effect hook is used to persist the state to local storage on updates and retrieve the state from local storage when the component mounts.

 Inspired by a [regular JS client-side application](https://github.com/Captain63/rock-paper-scissors-project) created for my full-stack development bootcamp using the prompt, confirm, and alert methods of the Window object.